Slideshow Pictures: Ovarian Cancer Symptoms, Stages, Treatments and Risks

-Women may find that it takes a long time for their energy to return after treatments end.
-Fatigue is a very common problem after treatment for cancer.
-Beginning a gentle exercise program is one of the most effective ways to restore energy and improve emotional well-being.
-Check with your health care team to determine which activities are right for you.
+After treatment, women may find that it takes a long time to regain their energy.
+Fatigue is common after cancer treatment.
+A gentle exercise program is a very effective way to restore energy and well-being.
+Your doctor can help you determine what activities are best for you.

 Risk Reducer: Pregnancy

 Women who have never given birth are more likely to develop ovarian cancer than those who have biological children.
 The risk seems to decrease with every pregnancy.
 Breastfeeding may also decrease risk.